jsamrei/slate/source/examples/tos.html.md

 We researched Stripe in order to find out what signaled a Stripe-powered payment processor.

-We determined, by looking at Stripe documentation, that the following were signals.

-"js.stripe.com" and "checkout.stripe.com"
+We determined, by looking at Stripe documentation, that the following were signals: "js.stripe.com" and "checkout.stripe.com"

 ### Identifying porn and cigarette sites